-Magnetic drive pumps have been available for many years and are ideal for use with clean liquids, their obvious advantage in chemical applications is that they eliminate the need for potentially expensive mechanical seals.
+How does a magnetic drive pump work?
+Magnetic drive pumps have been available for many years.
+They are ideal for use with clean liquids.
+Their obvious advantage in chemical applications is that they eliminate the need for potentially expensive mechanical seals.
 Magnetic drive refers to the coupling between the motor and the impeller.
 In traditionally sealed centrifugal pumps the impeller is driven by a shaft directly coupled to the motor and the area where the shaft passes into the pump housing contains a mechanical seal to contain the liquid within the pump.
 Whereas magnetic drive pumps have a series of magnets driven by the motor that in turn drives magnets encased within the impeller.
 A shroud encases the impeller and contains a shaft and bearings enabling the impeller to run on a true axis.
 This means there is no need to have a sealed enclosure and magnetic drive pumps are naturally leakproof.

 As European suppliers of the acclaimed Assoma range of magnetic drive pumps, Crest has many years experience specifying and supplying pumps handling chemical and corrosive liquids and concentrate on supplying the most efficient pump for your application.

 View our Plastic Magnetic Drive Pumps Range

 Get in touch with our helpful engineers to find out more about magnetic drive pumps and the best pump for your process.